needle-mirror/com.unity.visualscripting/Documentation~/vs-events-reference.md

 ## Animation Events

-Use animation events to trigger Bolt graphs when you reach a certain point in your animation.
+Use animation events to trigger script graphs when you reach a certain point in your animation.
 Select an object with a machine and an animator.
 Then, from the animation window, add an animation event.

 ![](images/vs-events-animation-window-add-event.png)